jaksug/JackEngine/README.md

 # JackEngine

-Inspired by the The first is framework ( CodeIgniter ) and CMS ( Joomla )  that I use  .
+Inspired by the  first  framework ( CodeIgniter ) and CMS ( Joomla ) that I use .
 I made this simple framework